 LEDES files can use the “Matter Manager reference field” to automatically populate the Matter field, though if this field has not been used, then you will be required to link them manually.
 Simply click into the “Matter” field to search for and select the relevant matter.

 You then need to work your way through the various fields and match them to the relevant details.
-Each invoice requires a link to the relevant matter, an amount, and an issue and due date.
-Once you have completed those fields - hit 'Next' - to continue to the next invoice in the batch.
+Once completed, hit 'Next' - to continue to the next invoice in the batch.

 If the matter has a forecast/budget set - then you'll see a simple graph showing the amount of the actual spend vs the forecast.
 If the invoice has exceeded the forecast then it may not be able to be submitted depending on the rules set by the client - in which case you'll need to contact the client and work through that.